oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 The special value `NaN` is not equal to anything, even to itself.

-If at least one operand is non-numeric and the operands have different types, the `eq` operator returns false.

 ##### <a name="NotEquals" href="#NotEquals">5.1.1.1.2 Not Equals</a>

-The `ne` operator returns true if the left operand is not equal to the right operand, otherwise it returns false.
+The `ne` operator returns `true` if the left operand is not equal to the right operand, otherwise it returns `false`.

-When applied to operands of entity types, the `ne` operator returns true if the two operands do not represent the same entity.
+When applied to operands of entity types, the `ne` operator returns `true` if the two operands do not represent the same entity.

-When applied to operands of complex types, the `ne` operator returns true if the operands do not have the same structure and same values.
+When applied to operands of complex types, the `ne` operator returns `true` if the operands do not have the same structure and same values.

-When applied to ordered collections, the `ne` operator returns true if both operands do not have the same cardinality or any member of the left operand is not equal to the corresponding member of the right operand.
+When applied to ordered collections, the `ne` operator returns `true` if both operands do not have the same cardinality or any member of the left operand is not equal to the corresponding member of the right operand.

-For services that support comparing unordered collections, the `ne` operator returns true if both operands do not have the same cardinality or do not contain the same members, in any order.
+For services that support comparing unordered collections, the `ne` operator returns `true` if both operands do not have the same cardinality or do not contain the same members, in any order.

 Each of the special values `null`, `-INF`, and `INF` is not equal to any